 Winston can also scan large texts and documents in .pdf, .word, and even photo scans.

+With its powerful features, it is one of the most reliable AI detectors!
 You can get started with the Winston AI detection tool with their free trial.
 But if you go with their paid plan, you can access their plagiarism detection tool, which also gives a readability score on any text.

 - 99% detection rate